 Difference Between Duty and Tariff

 Both duties vs tariffs are different forms of taxes both are different.
-Tariffs are those taxes which are imposed by the government on the goods which are imported from another country whereas duties are taxes which are imposed on the consumer not only for goods imported but also for local goods as well as for intrastate transactions.
+Tariffs are those taxes which are imposed by the government on the goods which are imported from another country whereas duties are taxes that are imposed on the consumer not only for goods imported but also for local goods as well as for intrastate transactions.

 In this article, we look at the differences between Tariffs and Duty in detail.